The rules on how to keep VAT records and submit VAT returns changed on 1 April 2019

-VAT-registered businesses had to start using HMRC-approved software to keep VAT records and submit VAT returns for VAT periods starting on or after 1 April 2019.
+VAT-registered businesses have had to use HMRC-approved software to keep VAT records and submit VAT returns since 1 April 2019.

 Does Making Tax Digital for VAT apply to me?

 Making Tax Digital for VAT applies to all VAT-registered businesses with a taxable turnover above the VAT threshold (currently £85,000).

 If this is you, you must use an approved app to keep VAT records digitally and to submit your VAT return.

-A small number of VAT-registered businesses with what HMRC calls "complex requirements" will not have to comply until 1 October 2019.
-These include:
+A small number of VAT-registered businesses with "complex requirements" had until 1 October 2019.
+But all VAT-registered businesses are now covered.